upstox/upstox-php/README.md

 ### Exploring the PortfolioDataStreamer Functionality

 #### Functions
-1. **constructor PortfolioDataStreamer()**: Initializes the streamer.
+1. **constructor PortfolioDataStreamer(config, orderUpdate, holdingUpdate, positionUpdate, gttUpdate)**: Initializes the streamer with options to receive different types of updates.
 2. **connect()**: Establishes the WebSocket connection.
-6. **disconnect()**: Ends the active WebSocket connection.
+3. **disconnect()**: Ends the active WebSocket connection.
-7. **autoReconnect(enable, interval, retryCount)**: Customizes auto-reconnect functionality.
+4. **autoReconnect(enable, interval, retryCount)**: Customizes auto-reconnect functionality.
 Parameters include a flag to enable/disable it, the interval(in seconds) between attempts, and the maximum number of retries.

 #### Events
 - **open**: Emitted upon successful connection establishment.